Pre-COP31 Leaders’ Summit 2026: Climate, Energy & Security

 Guiding Question:

-How should Australia and its partners integrate climate and energy risks into national security, infrastructure protection, and regional stability planning?
+How should climate and energy risks be integrated into national security, infrastructure resilience, and regional stability planning in an increasingly complex and volatile global environment?